jereelton-devel/zoox-test/README.md

 * {id: 1, app: "zoox.test.local", token: "MTIzNDU2Nzg5MA==", timelife: 1}
 * {id: 2, app: "zoox.test.local", token: "MTIzNDU2Nzg5MA==", timelife: 1}

-On both cases you should be send the token in the request header with name <strong>x-Api-key</strong>
+On both cases you should be send the token in the request header with name <strong>x-Api-key</strong> and client name <strong>x-Client-Origin</strong>.